shivamissokool/mispython/README.md

-these are some programs by basic python
+these are some basic python programs